Portugal truly is a food lovers oasis.

 The Secret Foodies team lured curious diners to none other than Bibo Double Bay, the Bay Street wine bar making waves Sydney’s affluent east.
 Opening in early 2017, this low lit, moody hangout is reminiscent of Europe’s top wine bars.
 For this special event, our guests were hosted in Bibo’s airy open deck.
 With vibrant vines suspending from a retractable roof, the mood was quickly set on a balmy autumnal night.

-Upon arrival, the food and drinks odyssey commenced with an aromatic spritz, made using gin, white port, Fever Tree tonic water and a dash of Prosecco.
+Upon arrival, the food and drinks odyssey commenced with an aromatic spritz, made using gin, white port, Fever-Tree tonic water and a dash of Prosecco.

 As guests took their seats, it was soon time for the first of many food and wine pairings.
-Guests soon clinked glasses of the 2012 Caves São Domingos ‘Metod Classico Bruto’ Sparkling, while bite size Punheta de Bacalhau arrived to the table.
+Guests soon clinked glasses of the 2012 Caves São Domingos ‘Metod Classico Bruto’ Sparkling, while bite-size Punheta de Bacalhau arrived to the table.
 This traditional Portuguese snack is designed to whet the appetite at the start of any meal, made with cod fish, olive oil and salt and served atop a toasted crostini.

 From bubbles, it was then time to try the 2017 Quinta das Arcas ‘Conde Villar’ Branco, Vinho Verde.
-To compliment the punchy and aromatic essence of this white wine, a smorgasbord of tasty nibbles were served.
+To complement the punchy and aromatic essence of this white wine, a smorgasbord of tasty nibbles were served.
 Think croquettes, sardine and squid ink beignets, dollops of garlic aioli and freshly sliced bread to mop everything up.

-With everyone’s appetites suitably invigorated, Bibo’s head sommelier Louella Mathews spoke to the group about the Portuguese wines we were drinking, and how they had been chosen to compliment each dish.
+With everyone’s appetites suitably invigorated, Bibo’s head sommelier Louella Mathews spoke to the group about the Portuguese wines we were drinking, and how they had been chosen to complement each dish.
 Louella’s knowledge and passion for wine was only too clear, as she spoke of the various wine varietals borne from this part of the Mediterranean.